openedx/openedx-ledger/docs/decisions/0002-ledger-balance-enforcement.rst

 Distributed Locks Using Redis Advantages:

 * Good performance, but sensitive to Redis response time.
 * Simple code.
-Easy for future engineers to understand.
+Easy for future engineers to understand, and easier to debug in the wild (with simple logging).
+* Easier to configure the behavior of via Django settings (e.g. we could change expire or auto_renewal on the fly if the values were stored in Django settings variables).
+* Potentially easier to break out of deadlock: straightforward to introduce a convenience function/command to clear all ``lock-subsidy-*`` redis locks if things ever went sideways, vs. working in the MySQL shell to clear low-level locks.

 Distributed Locks Using Redis Disadvantages: